 Special Olympics Arizona’s (SOAZ) goal is to empower Arizonans with intellectual disabilities to be healthy, productive, and respected members of society through SOAZ’s year-round sports training, competitions, and support programs.

-There are more than 180,000 people with intellectual disabilities in Arizona.
-Our goal is to reach out to every one of them—and their families as well.
 Special Olympics does this through a wide range of trainings, competitions, health screenings, and fundraising events.
 We also create opportunities for families, community members, local leaders, businesses, law enforcement, celebrities, dignitaries, and others to band together to change attitudes and support athletes.

-To be eligible to participate in Special Olympics Arizona, participants must be at least 8 years old and have a current Medical and Consent Form on file.
 Participants must also be identified by an agency or professional as having one of the following conditions: intellectual disabilities, cognitive delays as measured by formal assessment, or significant learning or vocational problems due to cognitive delay that require or have required specially designed instruction.

 The Special Olympics Young Athletes program was created for children with intellectual disabilities ages 2 through 7.
 Children who are 6 and 7 years old can participate in Under Eight Can’t Wait local area training programs (where available) and area competitions.